-Other options that seem unlikely include variable stars (opens in new tab) and cataclysmic variables or novae — eruptions on the surface of white dwarf stars (opens in new tab) in binary systems (opens in new tab).
+Other options that seem unlikely include variable stars and cataclysmic variables or novae — eruptions on the surface of white dwarf stars in binary systems.
 None of the sources sit close to a known variable, and the companion star in a nova system ought to be faintly visible on some of the modern surveys, even when the white dwarf isn't.

-"One possibility is that they could be some kind of optical afterglow from gamma-ray bursts or fast radio bursts (opens in new tab)," Villarroel said.
+"One possibility is that they could be some kind of optical afterglow from gamma-ray bursts or fast radio bursts," Villarroel said.
 The sources of these high-energy cosmic eruptions are still poorly understood, but one common prediction is that as their energy output dwindles, they should pass through a brief period of visibility.

 "Such outbursts are predicted to have super-big amplitudes of about eight to ten magnitudes, but fade in just a few minutes, and don't seem to have any kind of visible counterpart when we look at the locations with big telescopes.
 Of course, with 800 candidates we still have a lot of work to do, and I think to be clear it's almost certainly a mixed bag of objects of different types," she said.